 The cloud TMS is a highly secure system and normally equipped with a layer of SSL security.

 The distribution center is not a one-size-fits-all operation.
-Some focus on a few items or product types, while others are all-inclusive facilities with dry, cold, and frozen storage.
-With the diversity in operations comes the inevitable range in technology solutions available to them.
+Some focus on a few items or product types, while others are all-inclusive facilities with multiple storage options:

 However, for the most part, all software solutions they use for warehouse operations are all variants of the typical TMS.